No Signup · Unlimited · No Watermark

 Frequently asked questions

-No. The compressed PDF is clean — no corner stamp, no "compressed with X" banner, no trailing page.
-Just your original document, smaller.
-This is different from many free compressors that add a watermark unless you pay.
+Never.
+The compressed PDF is clean — no corner stamp, no "compressed with X" banner, no trailing page.
+Watermarks exist to convert free users into paying ones; we never built that funnel.

 Do I need an account?